 Toddler Water Safety

-Impulsive and fast-moving, toddlers have a higher drowning risk than any other age group
+Toddlers have a higher drowning risk than any other age group, largely due to their impulsive and curious natures.

-Install a regularly inspected fence with a lock and key that goes around your pool, and keep the key out of reach of children.
+Barriers around pools, bathtubs, and natural bodies of water can be life-saving.
+Install a regularly inspected fence with a lock and key that goes around your pool and keep the key out of reach of children.

 Install an alarm to monitor movement around the pool